Skip to main content

 About Sisavita

-Parque Natural Regional Sisavita is a cloud forest and premontane forest reserve in the department of Norte de Santander, administered by CORPONOR.
-Located in the western ranges of the Eastern Cordillera relatively close to the departmental capital of Cúcuta, Sisavita protects a montane forest block in a department where natural forest cover has been severely reduced by cattle ranching, agricultural expansion, and the historical impacts of coca cultivation and associated deforestation.
-The park's name derives from a small municipality of the same name located near its boundary.
-The reserve protects forest on the upper watersheds of rivers draining toward the Pamplonita River system, which supplies water to Cúcuta and its surrounding metropolitan area.
-Despite its proximity to a major urban center, Sisavita retains substantial forest cover and harbors species assemblages significant for regional biodiversity, including several that are rare or absent in the heavily degraded lowland landscapes of Norte de Santander.
+Parque Natural Regional Sisavita is a cloud forest, high-Andean forest, and páramo reserve in the department of Norte de Santander, administered by CORPONOR (Corporación Autónoma Regional de la Frontera Nororiental).
+[1] Located in the municipality of Cucutilla, Sisavita protects a large montane forest and páramo block in a department where natural forest cover has been severely reduced by cattle ranching, agricultural expansion, and the historical impacts of coca cultivation and associated deforestation.
+The park covers approximately 12,248 hectares (122 km²) spanning an elevational range from 1,845 to 4,232 meters above sea level, making it far more than a simple cloud forest reserve — nearly half its area is páramo.
+[2] The park was formally declared on June 18, 2008 under CORPONOR Agreement No. 008, becoming the first regional natural park in Norte de Santander.
+The reserve protects forest and páramo on the upper watersheds of 18 streams and 14 glacial-origin lagoons draining into the Río Zulia basin, supplying approximately 10% of the Río Zulia water volume — a critical source for Cúcuta municipal aqueduct and the Termotasajero hydroelectric facility.
+Despite its proximity to a major urban center, Sisavita retains substantial natural cover and harbors species assemblages significant for regional biodiversity.

 Wildlife Ecosystems